njpollard/midi-throttle/README.md

 pip3 install python-rtmidi
 ```

+Next, set up the config.json file for your layout (see *The Config File* below)

 If you have installed rt-midi in a virtual environment, next time you reboot or open a new shell you'll need to switch to it before you start the software
 ```
 cd ~/midi-throttle
 source bin/activate
+python3 throttle.py
 ```
 ## The Config File